Random Forest Weighted Local Fr\'echet Regression with Random Objects: Theoretical Properties

 \subsection{Rate of Convergence}

-To bound the bias term and further eliminate the bias when deriving the asymptotic normality, we follow \cite{wager2018estimation} to place the following additional requirements on the construction of Fr\'echet trees.
+We proceed to analyze the convergence rates of the bias term and the variance term separately.
+The convergence rate of the bias term is closely related to the construction of Fr\'echet trees.
+Here we follow \cite{wager2018estimation} to place the following additional requirements on the construction of Fr\'echet trees.

-(c) (\textit{Random-split}) At each node split, marginalizing over $\xi$, the probability that $X_j (1\le j\le p)$ is selected as the split variable is bounded below by $\pi / p$ for some $0<\pi \leq 1$.
+(c) (\textit{Random-split}) At each node split, marginalizing over $\xi$, the probability that $X^{(j)} (1\le j\le p)$ is selected as the split variable is bounded below by $\pi / p$ for some $0<\pi \leq 1$.

-(d) (\textit{$\alpha$-regular}) After each splitting, each child node contains at least a fraction $\alpha>0$ of the available training sample.
+(d) (\textit{$\alpha$-regular}) After each splitting, each child node contains at least a fraction $\alpha>0$ of the available training examples which will be used to calculate the random forest kernel.
 Moreover, the tree stops growing if every leaf node contains only between $k$ and $2k- 1$ observations, where $k$ is some fixed integer.